 To begin with, provide a brief account of your career history, explaining the skills and knowledge you have gained the accomplishments you have made.
 Outline how your professional experiences so far have inspired your career plans.

 Now share your short-term goals.
-Identify the position that you hope to hold immediately after MBA, specifying role, position, industry, and 1-2 organizations/companies which you would like to work for.
+Identify the position that you hope to hold immediately after your MBA, specifying your role, position, industry, and 1-2 organizations/companies for which you would like to work for.

 Articulate your goal and explain why this goal is interesting and important to you.
 Please note that your post-MBA goal should show a logical progression from your current skill set and knowledge acquired through an MBA degree.